parradam/cs/common-sense-dsa/chapter-18.md

 The *depth-first search* (DFS) is recursive.
 The algorithm is:

-1. Start at any random vertex in the graph
+1. Start at any vertex in the graph
 2. Add the current vertex to the hashtable (which records all visited vertices)
 3. Iterate through the adjacent vertices of the current vertex
    1. If the adjacent vertex has already been visited, ignore it (this prevents an infinite loop when the graph has cycles)